 Homework and Project

 Homework assignments usually require 1-2 weeks to complete.
-These assignments with respective due dates will be announced in class and posted on Blackboard.
+These assignments with respective due dates will be announced in class and posted on Canvas.
 You are encouraged to take advantage of office hours offered by both the instructor and TA if you have questions for homework/project assignments.

 The progress of a semester-long group project will be measured by milestones.
 The objectives, requirements, and due date of each milestone will be communicated the same way the homework assignments are managed.
 For each milestone, your group will be required to submit a written report, code, and/or test cases to demonstrate project progress.
 Each member of the group will initially receive the same credit based on the quality and timeliness of group submissions, and will be later adjusted according to in-group peer evaluation by the end of the project.

 Unless specified otherwise, each homework or project milestone shall be created and submitted electronically as a single PDF on Canvas prior to the deadline which is 11:59 pm of the posted due date.